Pullman Regional Hospital limiting visitors

-Pullman Regional Hospital announced it is limiting visitors and canceling support groups to limit the possible spread of COVID-19.
+Pullman Regional Hospital announced this week it is limiting visitors and canceling support groups to limit the possible spread of COVID-19.

 According to a PHR news release, only one visitor per patient is allowed and visiting hours are limited to between 8 a.m. and 5 p.m.
 Patients in the birth center are allowed two visitors.